david-leverenz/mvc-tech-blog/README.md

    i.
 Delete Blog<br>
 4) Server.js and connection.js are properly written.
 5) All blogs and single blog display properly in Insomnia.
 6) Handlebars files are setup up and have a professional, modern, polished look.
+These files look good (You need to add the .html extension to them to see them as I designed them.):<br>
+   a. main.handlebars<br>
+   b. addBlog.handlebars<br>
+   c. allBlogs.handlebars<br>
+   d. login.handlebars<br>
+   e. oneBlog.handlebars<br>
+   f. signup.handlebars<br>
+   g. userProfile.handlebars<br>

-7) Main page looks good and has a login button and dashboard link.
+9) Main page looks good and has a login button and dashboard link.

 ### In Progress
 1. Essentially, I am missing the javascript to tie everything together.